odetteg/clalign/README.md

 # clalign
-IAlign is a command line tool
+CIAlign is a command line tool
     that allows users to remove specific issues from an MSA, visualise the MSA, and interpret the MSA.

 Users can perfom the followig functions: